meaningfuljs/meaningfuljs/doc/does-your-code-speak-english.md

 This significantly differs from what we have in other semantic approaches and programming.
 Identifiers are machine-readable, natural language is not processed or produces esoteric analysis results, rules are quite strict, no text markup.
 Take Semantic Web for [example](https://developer.marklogic.com/learn/semantics-exercises/hello-world).
 URI is machine-readable (though readable by humans to some degree).
 Triples (subject-object-predicate) try to imitate natural language but finally they are not human-friendly too.
 Heavyweight standards with a lot of rules.
 Alternatives are presumably human-readable [Notation3](https://en.wikipedia.org/wiki/Notation3) and [Turtle](https://www.w3.org/TR/turtle/).
 But here we see again "human-friendly" URI and names like dc:title (which may look human-readable in this example but another time it could be dc_fr12:ttl).
 [Microformats](https://en.wikipedia.org/wiki/Microformat) exhibit slightly differently approach used within HTML only, but, finally, it is just a sort of domain-specific language.
 DSL itself though considered as a promising direction but has certain [pros and cons](https://en.wikipedia.org/wiki/Domain-specific_language#Advantages_and_disadvantages), shortcomings of which can be explained by one phrase: necessity of knowing a new language.
 In all cases above, we see learning is the significant factor, which we cannot neglect.

 **The bottom line**:
 Bottom-up, gradual, and relaxed approach allows to start from scratch as in most of programming languages.
-It makes possible to work with natural language identifiers and a basic set of relations, which can be restricted with 2-3 ones.
+It makes possible to work with natural language identifiers and a basic set of relations, which can be restricted with 2-3 ones (in some cases, "is" and "has" are enough).
 This minimizes usage of complex, costly, and not reliable yet (as for understanding) natural language processing.
 Differentiation of identifiers and basic relations is much easier task than one of noun-verbs-adjectives-adverbs or triples (subject-predicate-object) or unique definitions of classes/fields/methods.
 It can be done and it can be consumed without additional analysis by both humans and algorithms.

 ### Mediating